Modern life is a challenge. Meditation could help.

 [ Jacob's Ladder by William Blake.
 There is also a larger version of the image. ]

 Meditation is not an activity to be performed.
-Rather, it is a state, which most people can achieve.
+Rather, it is a state, which many people can achieve.
 For some time you become relaxed and alert but without any thoughts, or with very few.

 True Meditation is natural and the body, brain and nervous system are designed for it to occur.
 Living processes all have a mechanism.
 A structure exists and a process of change is associated with it.
 William Blake wrote: "Man is born like a garden ready planted and sown."